sleexyz/augmented-browsing/README.md

-Here are some of my personal userscripts!
+Here are some of my personal userscripts...

+Hmmm, I wonder if I can turn some of them into websites where you bookmark and clicking bookmarklet starts the userscript...

+TinyURL does it like this:
+	javascript:void(location.href='http://tinyurl.com/create.php?url='+encodeURIComponent(location.href))

 ###Installation:
 *If you have firefox...*